Telix and Invicro Advance AI Partnership

 Telix is a biopharmaceutical company focused on the development and commercialisation of diagnostic and therapeutic products using Molecularly Targeted Radiation (MTR).
 Telix is headquartered in Melbourne, Australia with international operations in Belgium, Japan, Switzerland, and the United States.
 Telix is developing a portfolio of clinical-stage products that address significant unmet medical need in oncology and rare diseases.
 Telix is listed on the Australian Securities Exchange (ASX: TLX).
 For more information visit www.telixpharma.com and follow Telix on Twitter (@TelixPharma) and LinkedIn.

+About Illuccix® (kit for the preparation of gallium Ga 68 gozetotide injection)

-Telix's lead product, gallium-68 (68Ga) gozetotide (also known as 68Ga PSMA-11) injection, has been approved by the U.S. Food and Drug Administration (FDA),[2] and by the Australian Therapeutic Goods Administration (TGA).[3]
+Telix's lead product, Illuccix® (kit for the preparation of gallium Ga 68 gozetotide injection), also known as 68Ga PSMA-11 injection, has been approved by the U.S. Food and Drug Administration (FDA),[2] and by the Australian Therapeutic Goods Administration (TGA).[3]
 Telix is also progressing marketing authorisation applications for this investigational candidate in Europe[4] and Canada.[5]
 Illuccix is currently being investigated for use with Invicro's AI visual assessment software tool.

 Invicro Media Contact